 Quantitiative interpretation of paleoclimate data

-I enjoy to work across disciplines and to combine observational data, statistics and modeling.
+I enjoy working across disciplines and combining observational data, statistics and modeling.
 My current research focus is the estimation of climate variability and the mean temperature changes in the current warm period, the Holocene.
 This knowledge is relevant for predicting the spread of future climate changes and allows a direct test of climate models.

-In the ECUS project, I’m coordinating a small team of researchers and students and work on a better use of the paleoclimate record to sharpen our knowledge about the climate system.
+In the SPACE project, I’m coordinating a small team of researchers and students working on a better use of the paleoclimate record to sharpen our knowledge about the climate system.

 Space-time dependencies of climate variability

 Within my work I investigate space-time dependencies of climate variability

 across scales.
 Climate models are generally consistent with observational records at the scale

 of global averages but tend to underestimate regional variability.
 A deeper

 examination of this mismatch might help to improve the understanding of regional

 climate variability as well the interpretation of such model output.
 For this